 - 1. An application form and payment of a \$50 nonrefundable application fee. - 2.
 Separate official (sealed) transcripts of all undergraduate (bachelor's degree from a regionally accredited four-year institution) and graduate study; a minimum overall grade point average of "B" (3.0) is required. - 3.
 A typed statement of career goals (3-5 pages). - 4.
 Three (3) letters of recommendation (should be submitted from supervisors or instructors). - 5.
-Official, current scores (within five years) from the Graduate Record Exam (GRE) with a minimum combined score of 900 (verbal and quantitative portions only). - 6.
-For M.A.T. applicants, passing scores on the General Knowledge (GK) of the FTCE or a score of 1000 or better on the verbal and quantitative sections of the GRE.
+Passing scores on the General Knowledge (GK) of the FTCE.